San Uk Ling Holding Centre

-San Uk Ling Holding Centre (新屋嶺扣留中心) is a detention centre in Man Kam To, New Territories, Hong Kong.
-It is located in a remote area, a few hundred metres from the Man Kam To Control Point, a border crossing facility between Hong Kong and China.
-San Uk Ling Holding Centre opened in July 1979 to house illegal immigrants prior to their repatriation.
+San Uk Ling Holding Centre (新屋嶺扣留中心) is a detention centre in Man Kam To, Hong Kong.
+Located a few hundred metres away from the Man Kam To Control Point, a boundary crossing facility between Hong Kong and mainland China, the centre opened in July 1979 to house illegal immigrants prior to their repatriation.

-San Uk Ling was used to detain protesters during the 2019–2020 Hong Kong protests, and there have been controversial allegations of mistreatment and sexual violence which have been vehemently denied by the police.
+Infamous for the remoteness, San Uk Ling was used to detain protesters during the 2019 protests.
+Controversial allegations of mistreatment and sexual violence in the detention facility had emerged, which were vehemently denied by the police.

 History

 Establishment and early years

-The San Uk Ling holding centre was constructed by the government of the then British Hong Kong in 1979 as an immigration detention facility.
-The increasing numbers of illegal immigrants attempting to sneak into Hong Kong from China had overburdened an existing detention facility at Ta Kwu Ling, which could only accommodate 60 people.
+The San Uk Ling holding centre was constructed by the British colonial government in 1979 as an immigration detention facility.
+The increasing number of illegal immigrants attempting to sneak into Hong Kong from China had overburdened an existing detention facility at Ta Kwu Ling, which could only accommodate 60 people.
 The San Uk Ling facility, with a capacity of around 600, was built to hold illegal immigrants prior to their repatriation across the Chinese border, about a kilometre to the north.

-The holding centre was formally established in July 1979.
+The holding centre formally opened in July 1979.
 Due to the huge increase in illegal immigration that year, the Hong Kong Auxiliary Police Force was mobilised, with several platoons posted to the San Uk Ling facility.

 It is located immediately south of Man Kam To Control Point, a border crossing which was, until 1985, the only vehicular road link between Hong Kong and China.
-It was Hong Kong's policy to return illegal immigrants to China within 24 hours of capture.
+Under then government's policy, illegal immigrants were to be sent back to China within 24 hours of capture.
 Each day, those held at San Uk Ling were taken to the Man Kam To border crossing and handed over at 12:30 pm.
 Given the short duration that people were detained there, accommodation at San Uk Ling was rudimentary, with units divided only by steel fencing.
 By mid-1986, illegal immigration had declined, and the facility only held around 40 people on a daily basis.

 In late 1989 and early 1990, San Uk Ling Holding Centre was converted into a special facility designed to house Vietnamese refugees who were awaiting forced repatriation following their classification as non-refugees.
 Security was strengthened at this time, and the accommodation was improved.
 However, it is unclear if the facility was ever used for this purpose.

 The holding centre's five residential huts were reportedly fitted with air conditioners in April 1991.
 In early 1992, the maximum capacity of the facility was said to be 689.

 Following the Tiananmen Square massacre of 4 June 1989, San Uk Ling was used as a temporary shelter for movement leaders who were transported to Hong Kong during Operation Yellowbird.
 During the WTO Ministerial Conference in 2005, arrested militant Korean farmers were sent to San Uk Ling.

+As the Frontier Closed Area reduced in recent years, the detention centre is no longer located within the closed area.